-Burglaries were down 42 percent last year in a sector of northeast Rochester in which seven intruders were shot by residents, Police Chief Delmar E. Leach told a City Council committee this morning.
+Burglaries were down 42 percent last year in a sector of northeast Rochester in which seven intruders were shot by residents, Police Chiel Delmar E. Leach told a City Council committee this morning.
 Times-Union, January 13, 1983

 New York has had handgun controls for 71 years.
-But the state's murder rate has persisted in rising at twice the national average...
-New York at least has company in its failure-the company of every state that has experimented with similar legislation...
-The case for gun control went from bad to worse as statistical studies became more refined and detailed...
-"Gun laws do not appear to affect gun crimes," concluded a social scientist who had advocated prohibition.
-David T. Hardy, 1982
+But the state's murder rate has persisted in rising at twice the national average....
+New York at least has company in its failure-the company of every state that has experimented with similar legislation....
+The case for gun control went from bad to worse as statistical studies became more refined and detailed....
+"Gun laws do not appear to affect gun crimes." concluded a social scientist who had advocated prohibition.
+David T. Hardy, 1982 inals or assassins from having guns, the only possible benefit would be reducing domestic murders and accidents.
+But then the question would be how many murders would have been committed anyway with other weapons.
+Statistics show that almost all "crimes of passion" gun murders are committed by people with a police record of crime and violence, not by ordinary people who went ber-

-Indonesian soldiers have been reported to rent their guns to criminals for an estimated \$100 because civilians are not allowed to keep weapons.
-United Press International, February 2, 1983
+Indonesian soldiers have been reported to rent their guns to criminals for an estimated \$100, because civilians are not allowed to keep weapons.

+United Press International, February 2, 1983 As gun control laws do not prevent professional crim-